devesh-98/solutionshub-social-media-background-check/README.md

 Also change the following values in the producer.py file.
 ```
-instagram_username='' # Replace with any public instagram username
+instagram_username='confluent_inc' # Replace with any public instagram username
 access_key='' #Replace with your AWS Access Key which has full access to S3
 secret_key='' #Replace with your AWS Secret Key